Chrismas-tech/laravel9-bootstrap5-vite/README.md

-# Laravel 9 Preconfigured with Jetstrap, Bootstrap5, Sass and Vite
+# Laravel 9 Preconfigured with Jetstream, Bootstrap5, Vite and Laravel Actions

-## Description

-This repository proposes a version of Laravel 9 with Jetstrap, Bootstrap5 and Vite